sap-linuxlab/ansible.playbooks_for_sap/deploy_scenarios/sap_s4hana_distributed_ha/README.md

-# Ansible Playbook - SAP S/4HANA Distributed installation (with HA), using SAP Maintenance Planner
+# Ansible Playbook - SAP S/4HANA Distributed installation (with HA)

 This Ansible Playbook can be executed with:
 - Ansible to provision hosts